ESCOMP/CTSM/doc/source/tech_note/Decomposition/CLM50_Tech_Note_Decomposition.rst

 standard mode.
 This is particularly true for the CENTURY-based decomposition cascade, which includes a passive pool.
-In order to rapidly equilibrate the model, a modified version of the “accelerated decomposition” (Thornton and Rosenbloom, 2005) is used.
+In order to rapidly equilibrate the model, a modified version of the “accelerated decomposition” :ref:`(Thornton and Rosenbloon, 2005) <ThorntonRosenbloom2005>` is used.
 The fundamental idea of this approach is to allow fluxes between the various pools (both turnover-defined and vertically-defined fluxes) adjust rapidly, while keeping the pool sizes themselves small so that they can fill quickly.
-To do this, the base decomposition rate  :math:`{k}_{i}` for each pool *i* is accelerated by a term :math:`{a}_{i}` such that the slow pools are collapsed onto an approximately annual timescale (Koven et al.
+To do this, the base decomposition rate  :math:`{k}_{i}` for each pool *i* is accelerated by a term :math:`{a}_{i}` such that the slow pools are collapsed onto an approximately annual timescale :ref:`Koven et al. (2013) <Kovenetal2013>`.
-2013).
 Accelerating the pools beyond this timescale distorts the seasonal and/or diurnal cycles of decomposition and N mineralization, thus leading to a substantially different ecosystem productivity than the full model.
 For the vertical model, the vertical transport terms are